 Most people think that floods occur because of hurricanes or tropical storms, but those natural disasters are not the sole causes.
 Some areas can also flood due to rising river waters, flash flooding from heavy rainstorms or rapid snowmelt.
 A flood, in layman's terms, is any sudden accumulation of water or mud in an area that ordinarily is not wet.

-A heavy rain can easily dump a couple feet of water.
+Heavy rain can easily dump a couple of feet of water.
 In two feet of water, a car can float.

 Flood Risk and 100-Year Floodplains